 W&M finished 2010 in third place in the CAA standings with the second-most league wins in school history (12).
 The Tribe was at its best in close games during the 2009-10 season.
 The College was 10-4 in games decided by three or fewer points, including a season-record 5-1 mark in one-point contests.

 Along with its success on the court, Tribe players have done their work in the classroom as well under Shaver.
-In 2011-12, W&M posted a cumulative team grade point average of better than 3.1 at one of the toughest academic institutions in the country.
-Three of the Tribe’s five starters were named to the CAA All-Academic team in both 2010 and 2012.
-The Tribe set a program and CAA record with seven CAA All-Academic Team honorees this past season.
+In three of the last four seasons, W&M posted a cumulative team grade point average of better than 3.0 at one of the toughest academic institutions in the country.
+Three of the Tribe’s five starters were named to the CAA All-Academic team during four of the last six seasons.
+The Tribe set a program and CAA record with seven CAA All-Academic Team honorees in 2012-13 and over Shaver’s 12 seasons, the Tribe leads the CAA with 38 All-Academic honorees.
+Five times under Shaver a Tribe player has been named the CAA Scholar-Athlete of the Year (Adam Hess in 2004, David Schneider in 2008, Quinn McDowell in 2012, Kyle Gaillard in 2013 and Tim Rusthoven in 2014).

 Shaver has also enjoyed success in recruiting.
 ESPN.com and Scouts, Inc., rated the Tribe’s 2010 recruiting class of Julian Boatner, Brandon Britt, Fred Heldring and Tim Rusthoven as one of the top mid-major classes in the country.
 ESPN and Scouts, Inc., also listed the quartet as the top group in the CAA.
-Britt became the 34th player in W&M history to score 1,000 points in his career during the 2013 season, while Rusthoven was a Third-Team All-CAA selection.
+Britt and Rusthoven became 1,000-point scorers during their careers, while Rusthoven was also a two-time All-CAA choice.
 The Tribe’s 2011 recruiting class added the program’s first Gatorade State Player of the Year in Marcus Thornton, who won the award as a senior at Bishop McNamara in Maryland.
-Thornton was a First Team NABC All-District choice in 2013 and a Second-Team All-CAA honoree.
+Thornton was a First Team NABC All-District choice in 2013 and 2014 to go along with earning First Team All-CAA honors in 2014.

 In 2007-08, William and Mary posted its first winning season in a decade finishing with a 17-16 ledger.
 In fact, it was only the sixth time in school history that a Tribe team had won 17 or more contests.
 W&M finished fifth in the league on the strength of a 10-8 CAA ledger.
 It marked only the second time the Tribe posted double-digit CAA wins in a season.